 Cholesterol is often called “the mother of all hormones” as our bodies need it to create hormones.
 Saturated fat, among other things, stimulates thyroid function and acts as an antimicrobial on our gut pathogens.
-Probiotic foods balance our gut flora, and our gut flora synthesize hormones and stop autoimmune processes which often cause hormonal imbalance.
-Grains and food allergens are often another source of hormonal imbalance, so by eliminating them or only eating soaked/sprouted/fermented grains and legumes, we aide our hormones.
+Probiotic foods balance our gut flora, and our gut flora synthesizes hormones and stop autoimmune processes which often cause hormonal imbalance.
+Grains and food allergens are often other sources of hormonal imbalance, so by eliminating them or only eating soaked/sprouted/fermented grains and legumes, we aide our hormones.
 And of course, choosing organic, grass-fed, pastured, and wild-caught whenever possible is also essential because toxins and chemicals from food not only make our meals less nutritive but also hazardous to our health.
 Above all, I encourage my health counseling clients to saturate their bodies/diets with lots of fats and tons of probiotic foods.

 Below is an example of an ideal menu.
 But things don’t have to be perfect for us to be able to balance our bodies and hormones naturally and to see results from hard work.
 We all take short cuts, and being perfect isn’t essential; making mostly the right choices over the long-run is what is important.
-Also, driving ourselves crazy about not making perfect choices with the most pure food is a good way to cause gut dysfunction and more hormonal imbalance.
+Also, driving ourselves crazy about not making perfect choices with the purest food is a good way to cause gut dysfunction and more hormonal imbalance.
 Relax, enjoy what you eat, and find beauty in life.
 Do not expect yourself or your situation to be perfect and give yourself lots of time.

-B: Oatmeal soaked overnight in yogurt of your choice (coconut milk yogurt for those who are sensitive to dairy), cooked with ghee, coconut or nut milk, pumpkin pie spice, sea salt, and raw honey or other sweetener of your choice.
+B: Oatmeal soaked overnight in yogurt of your choice (coconut milk yogurt for those who are sensitive to dairy), cooked with ghee, coconut or nut milk, pumpkin pie spice, sea salt, and raw honey or another sweetener of your choice.
 Serve with herbal tea (using filtered water).

 L: Wild-caught tuna salad (celery, mayo, probiotic pickle juice, raisins) over mixed greens with probiotic pickles and apple slices.

-D: Middle eastern kebabs (with meat of your choice) served with Tomato, Onion, and Cucumber Salad, Quinoa Falafel and tahini dipping sauce made with probiotic dairy (for those who are dairy-free, make Cashew Sour Cream)
+D: Middle eastern kebabs (with the meat of your choice) served with Tomato, Onion, and Cucumber Salad, Quinoa Falafel and tahini dipping sauce made with probiotic dairy (for those who are dairy-free, make Cashew Sour Cream)

 B: Tex-Mex breakfast taco: sprouted corn tortilla fried in coconut oil, topped with fried egg, salsa, and guacamole.
 Served with water kefir.

-L: Antipasto platter: water-packed olives, roasted red peppers, organic pepperoni (or other cured meat), smoked wild-caught fish, macadamia nuts, raw sheeps milk or goats milk cheese (for those who are not sensitive).
+L: Antipasto platter: water-packed olives, roasted red peppers, organic pepperoni (or other cured meat), smoked wild-caught fish, macadamia nuts, raw sheep’s milk or goats milk cheese (for those who are not sensitive).

-D: Crispy-skin roast chicken with Bragg’s Seakelp Delight Seasoning and basted with coconut oil, served with roasted sweet potatoes, carrots, and parsnips basted in coconut oil.
+D: Crispy-skin roast chicken with Bragg’s Seakelp Delight Seasoning and basted with coconut oil served with roasted sweet potatoes, carrots, and parsnips basted in coconut oil.
 Serve with sauerkraut on the side.

 B: Bacon slices and Old-Fashioned Refried Beans (can use bacon grease in place of ghee), caramelized onions and peppers.
 Served with water kefir.

-L: Cold asian noodle salad (with buckwheat, sweet potato, or mung bean noodles) topped with shredded chicken, sliced pork, fried egg or other protein of your choice.
+L: Cold Asian noodle salad (with buckwheat, sweet potato, or mung bean noodles) topped with shredded chicken, sliced pork, fried egg or other protein of your choice.
 Serve with probiotic kimchi.